 During the ownership of Juliana Force, director of New York's Whitney Museum, the ice house was converted into a caretaker's cottage, and a swimming pool and a small pond were added to the property.
 A woodshed, corn crib, various storage buildings, and a greenhouse also came into being.
 George S. Kaufman and his wife Beatrice purchased Barley Sheaf Farm for $45,000 on September 25, 1936.
 The playwright dubbed his new home Cherchez La Farm, which means "I Can't Find the Farm" or "Dear Home: The Farm," depending on the translation.
 Kaufman pumped an estimated $100,000 into renovations on the old home, including a new kitchen, a theme he explored in his comedy George Washington Slept Here, which ran for 173 performances in New York before being filmed with Jack Benny as the star in 1942.
 Life Magazine featured a photo essay on the star-studded house parties at Barley Sheaf Farm in its edition of September 6, 1937.
 On the weekend of Life's photo-shoot the guests included Moss Hart, Harpo and Susan Marx, Broadway producer Max Gordon, Lillian Hellman, and lyricist Howard Dietz and his wife.
 Kaufman's outdoor passion was croquet, and a single match at Cherchez La Farm would sometimes last well into the night.

-The current owners are particularly proud of the Inn at Barley Sheaf Farm, as an example of an adaptive reuse of a large old property, proving that it is possible to preserve and restore an old farm and make it self-sustaining and profitable, without the need to subdivide and develop the land.
+The current owners are particularly proud of The Inn at Barley Sheaf Farm, as an example of an adaptive reuse of a large old property, proving that it is possible to preserve and restore an old farm and make it self-sustaining and profitable, without the need to subdivide and develop the land.
 The Inn at Barley Sheaf Farm is quintessential Bucks County and represents the finest of Bucks County history and heritage.
+It is a beautiful getaway for those looking for an alternative to traditional Lambertville, NJ lodging.